An Optimization-Based Framework for Solving Forward-Backward Stochastic Differential Equations: Convergence Analysis and Error Bounds: Conclusion and Future Directions

 Instead of explicitly performing the Picard iteration step-by-step, we propose to find its fixed point directly by minimizing the residual error of the fixed point equation.
 For any pair of processes in the solution space, we use an integral-form value to quantify \emph{how well} it fits the FBSDE.
 This value, though defined solely on the trial solution, is shown equal to the residual error of the fixed point equation under a particular norm.
 This result suggests that minimizing this value could yield the fixed point of the Picard operator.
 Relevant convergence results and error bounds are developed accordingly.

-The proposed optimization-based framework has two notable advantages against the direct Picard iteration scheme.
-First, it does not evaluate the Picard operator explicitly, avoiding intensive calculations for conditional expectations.
-Second, it does not require the Picard operator to be a contraction in principle, avoiding additional assumptions on the considered FBSDE.
-The two advantages guarantee that the proposed framework is simple in both computational and theoretical aspects, improving its applicability in real applications.
+We also positioned the proposed framework relative to several representative optimization-based methods in the literature.
+In particular, we showed that the BML viewpoint provides a common objective-level interpretation of methods such as deep BSDE, martingale-loss, Deep BSDE-ML, while differing from them in scope and emphasis.
+Our focus is not on a new problem-specific architecture or a discretization-specific solver, but on a continuous-time residual formulation for a general trial pair \((\tilde y,\tilde z)\), together with convergence and error statements stated in terms of the same objective being minimized.
+The numerical examples in this paper are intended to support this objective-based viewpoint by validating the proposed loss design and its theoretical interpretation.

-Future directions include refining the error bounds under more sophisticated conditions for coupled FBSDEs, exploring choices the \(\mu\)-measure other than the Lebesgue measure, and considering time discretization error introduced in estimating the objective function.
+Future directions include refining the error bounds under more sophisticated conditions for coupled FBSDEs, exploring other choices of the \(\mu\)-measure other than the Lebesgue measure, considering the time-discretization error introduced in estimating the objective function, and carrying out broader empirical comparisons with existing numerical solvers under carefully matched implementations.